Possession With Intent to Sell or Deliver (PWISD) in Raleigh

 Schedules III through VI consists largely of various prescription drugs and marijuana.
 PWISD for these substances is a Class I felony, punishable by three to 12 months in jail.
 Drug treatment court generally is not an option for those accused of PWISD.

 Selling Counterfeit Substances Still a Crime

 Selling a substance that you represent to be an illegal drug can still result in criminal charges.
 For example, selling oregano or other herbs to a confidential informant while representing such substances as marijuana could very likely lead to you being arrested. .

 North Carolina General Statutes § 90-95(a)(2) makes the sale of counterfeit substances a crime and punishable as a Class I felony.

 Facing Drug Dealer Charges in Raleigh?
 Call Us Today!

 If you face charges of being a drug dealer, a Raleigh PWISD lawyer from Coolidge Law Firm can fight for your rights.
 PWISD defense attorney David Coolidge understands the complexities of navigating through the state’s or federal government’s evidence.
 Even if you had no intention of selling the drugs in your possession, the paraphernalia found on your person or other circumstances may cause law enforcement to incorrectly label you a drug dealer.
 We will correct this misconception.
 We will fight for your rights.
 Our courtroom trial experience will allow us to effectively defend you at each step in this process.

-We are proud to represent clients throughout the County, including Cary, Raleigh, Wake Forest, Morrisville, Knightdale and Rolesville.
-Call us today at (919) 239-8448 to schedule a free consultation.
+We are proud to represent clients throughout the County, including Cary, Raleigh, Wake Forest, Morrisville, Knightdale, and Rolesville.
+Call us today at (919) 239-8448 or fill out the form below to schedule a free consultation.